 A chicken prep method you’ll read about a lot is brining.

-At its most basic, this is just soaking the chicken overnight in a solution that includes salt, water and some aromatics.
+Wet brining consists of soaking the chicken overnight in a solution that includes salt, water and possibly some aromatics.

 But, what does it do?
 Well, the salt naturally penetrates overnight and helps to not only flavor the meat but help it retain moisture throughout the cooking process.